awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/apps-preprocess-stream.md

 ## Preprocessing Streams with Lambda<a name="apps-preprocess-stream-lambda"></a>

-For information about preprocessing streams with AWS Lambda, see [Using the Lambda Preprocessing Feature](lambda-preprocessing.md)\.
+For information about preprocessing streams with AWS Lambda, see [Preprocessing Data Using a Lambda Function](lambda-preprocessing.md)\.

 **Topics**
 + [Preprocessing Streams with Lambda](#apps-preprocess-stream-lambda)